 Working at Cystic Fibrosis WA (CFWA) means that we frequently meet people in the cystic fibrosis (CF) community who are truly amazing and inspiring as they deal with the challenges that living with CF can bring.
 Kirsty Ballantyne, a 35 year old who has CF, is certainly an example of an inspiring and lovely person, who kindly shared her pregnancy experiences with RED and the challenges she has faced being a mother to two little girls.

-RED: Hi Kirsty, tell us about yourself, your family and your experiences of pregnancy.
+Can you tell us about yourself, your family and your experiences of pregnancy?

 I was diagnosed with CF two weeks after birth and my sister who also has CF was diagnosed at 18 months.
 My husband Peter and I are both from New Zealand and we met through my best friend’s brother, who was Peter’s best friend.
 We came over to Western Australia seven years ago for work, before we had any children.